Kennisland/diligentsearch.eu/app/readme-config.md

 	http://wkhtmltopdf.org/downloads.html

-Grab the sources, extract it somewhere, and add the executable to the path of your system
+Grab the sources, extract them somewhere, and add the executable to the path of your system

 Under Ubuntu / Debian, you can do the following :